JamesHBickerton/DevNotes/Notes/html.md

 You do this - box-shadow: inset 0 0 0 3px #fff;
 The inset will help with creating the border on the inside of the button.

 For button hover transitions - all 1s; (this would help to change the colour of your link and visited buttons (that have the main styling/original state) over a period of 1s.
 The transition property helps to change one property from one value to another.
+A usual value is 0.3

+Adding a "helper class" i.e. .margin-right-sm will mean that you can add margins to a class without having to completely write new code or wrap the component you want to add a small margin to in divs/flex boxes.
+You can then add this to the elements you would like to move by certain rem to the right.
+With these you would usually add the !important key word (i.e. margin-right: 1.6rem !important;